By David Joel Miller.

 Twelve step groups talk about “sharing their experience, strength, and hope.”
 People who have found recovery seem to have enough hope to spare.
 Hope comes from a well that never runs dry.
 The more of this hope thing you share the more you have.
 Without hope people perish, with hope, they thrive.

 The seeds of hope are everywhere.
 What is lacking sometimes is a person to nurture them.
 Hope starts with a smile to someone who can’t smile.
 It grows in the attitude that someone believes this person is of value no matter what their current position.
 Judgment and disdain prune hope back.

 Hope is the chance to find a job when you had come to believe you would never work again.
 Hope is seeing your family when you thought that connection was gone forever.
 Hope is a place to sleep for the homeless and a meal for the hungry.

 For some hope is knowing that there is someone in your life who believes in you when you find it hard to believe in yourself.

 In this country, one of the wealthiest on earth, it is hard to imagine that hope is in such short supply.
-How have so many lost their hope and see only the bad that can occur when everyday there are miracles growing form the seeds of hope planted by caring people?
+How have so many lost their hope and see only the bad that can occur when every day there are miracles growing from the seeds of hope planted by caring people?
 Has hope become too precious and expensive for all of us to be able to share a “cup of hope” to those in need of an extra cup of hope?